Blanchard-lab/sr-probe-caught-annotator/README.md

 # Overview

 Simple annotation tool for probe-caught experiments using a retrospective approach.
-Upload your video to the codebase as `part 1.mp4` and host it locally.
+Add your video to the root directory as `part 1.mp4` and host it locally.
 The probe-caught frequency and labels can be customized in the dashboard.
 Click `Start` after configuring these settings.

 A cumulative report of the survey responses and associated timestamps is generated after labeling and can be downloaded using `Download Report`.